- How it Works

 The typeIIS construct assembly methodology used in the Golden Braid and Golden Gate technologies stood out the most.
 However, these processes required temperature cycling, weren’t always one-pot, and typically had inefficient protocols.
 Therefore, at Synthace, we did what we do best, we employed DOE (design of experiments), high dimensional multi-factorial experimentation and on liquid handlers, all driven by the Synthace platform.
 The outcome, a typeIIS construct assembly platform that:

 - 99% of the generated clones are correct*,

 - Is stable at room temperatures between 18 and 30°C when run using the Synthace platform.

 Furthermore, our typeIIS construct assembly has all the desired attributes listed earlier!
 It is: high efficiency, accurate, modular for combinatorial assemblies, scar free, easy to use, low-cost and one pot.

 By implementing Synthace’s assembly we have been able to perform high throughput gene assemblies, generating 256 correct constructs in one go for pipeline project without breaking a sweat.
 All done by using Synthace's software to control multiple liquid handlers with no human intervention other than setting up the liquid handling deck as instructed by Synthace's software.

-Ultimately, by transforming the correct assemblies directly into expression strains, we have been able to go from complex unique 4-part DNA assemblies to protein expression in 4 days using Antha.
+Ultimately, by transforming the correct assemblies directly into expression strains, we have been able to go from complex unique 4-part DNA assemblies to protein expression in 4 days using the Synthace platform.
 A task that would have otherwise have taken me months to complete using traditional methods or weeks using the current state of the art – and the best thing, I didn’t even have to use a manual pipette!